coder/coder/docs/templates/authentication.md

 with agent-based authentication schemes, which handle credential rotation or ensure the credentials are not written to disk.

-Generally, you can set up an environment to provide credentials to Cover in these ways:
+Generally, you can set up an environment to provide credentials to Coder in these ways:

-- A well-known location on disk: For example, `~/.aws/credentials` for AWS on POSIX systems.
+- A well-known location on disk.
+For example, `~/.aws/credentials` for AWS on POSIX systems.

-- Environment: variables.
+- Environment variables.

-It is usually sufficient to authenticate using the CLI or SDK for the cloud provider before running Coder for this to work, but check the Terraform provider documentation for details.
+It is usually sufficient to authenticate using the CLI or SDK for the cloud provider before running Coder, but check the Terraform provider's documentation for details.

 Cloud providers for which the Terraform provider supports authenticated environments include: